katharsis-project/katharsis-docs/source/user-docs.rst

 one of those two repository interfaces:

   * ResourceRepositoryV2 for a resource
-  * RelationshipRepositoryV2 for resource relationships
+  * RelationshipRepositoryV2 resp.
+BulkRelationshipRepositoryV2 for resource relationships